-The term leaky gut has been tossed around quite a bit and it has been a hot topic the past few years in holistic/functional medicine.
-To better understand it, let’s back-track… all the way back to birth.
+The term leaky gut has been tossed around quite a bit and it has been a hot topic the past few years in holistic and functional medicine.
+To better understand it, let’s back-track a bit.
+And by a bit, I mean all the way back to our birth.

 A second reason why leaky gut arose is due to the fact that many years ago our sources and types of food consumption started changing.
 You’re probably thinking, “when did this happen?”
 Well, it began during the industrial revolution when mass production and packaging came about and people started pulling away from supporting small local food production.
 According to The British Museum, “new tools, fertilizers, and harvesting techniques were introduced, resulting in increased productivity and agricultural prosperity.”

 This is where the topic of organic and non-organic arises.
 Let’s briefly go over this and I’ll explain why this plays a factor in leaky gut.
 The difference between the two is really how the food is produced.
 When we constantly consume foods that are sprayed with pesticides, that toxicity eventually builds up and wreaks havoc on our gut immunity!
 This is why it is important to support and buy locally grown food.
 Here are quick definitions:

 - Grown without the use of synthetic (man-made) fertilizers, pesticides or herbicides

 - Instead they use local and natural pest repellents

 - Do not need preservatives to keep it fresh for long travel distances